 Check out our new Tobacco Retailer Mapping study.
 Our Stanford team mapped tobacco retailers in the 30 cities represented on our ASPiRE Community Advisory Board.
 We developed tailored Tobacco Retailer Density Fact Sheets and “Tobacco Swamps” Maps to provide each city with usable snapshots of its tobacco retail environment.
 Use these resources, along with shareable social graphics and press releases, to support the increasing number of local tobacco control interventions that address the retail environment.

 Lisa Henriksen and Jodi Prochaska

 “This is a collaborative effort with local tobacco control programs in 30 large cities, home to 1 in 6 U.S. residents.
-Our partners at the Public Health Law Center and Truth Initiative® will help us document how local policies change and identify their impact on retail availability and tobacco use, particularly menthol and other flavored products use in lower-income neighborhoods.” — Lisa Henriksen
+Our partners at the Public Health Law Center and the University of Kentucky Center for Health Equity Transformation will help us document how local policies change and identify their impact on retail availability and tobacco use, particularly menthol and other flavored products use in lower-income neighborhoods.” — Lisa Henriksen